Go Red for Women Day: heart disease number 1 killer of women

 "A woman with a heart attack may not have chest pain, and they may have only shortness of breath as their symptoms," said Chhabra.
 "So if they're having symptoms, they should not ignore it, and they should seek help with a qualified healthcare professional, who at that point would run some tests to figure out if you're actually having cardiovascular disease, or some other cause for your symptoms."

-A new report from the American Heart Association said across the U.S., 48 percent of adults do in fact have heart disease.
+from the American Heart Association said across the U.S., 48 percent of adults do in fact have heart disease.

 "A lot of times, women are too focused on helping everybody else, and they leave themselves behind," said Terri Smith, a registered medical assistant.
 "So, in reality, they should be noticing their symptoms as well."